ciarand/guzzle-docs/http-client/request.rst

 As you can see, the multiple values were converted into query string parameters following the default PHP convention of adding numerically indexed square bracket suffixes to each key (``foo[0]=baz&foo[1]=bar``).
-The strategy used to convert mutli-value parameters into a string can be customized using the ``setAggregator()`` method of the Query class.
+The strategy used to convert multi-value parameters into a string can be customized using the ``setAggregator()`` method of the Query class.
 Guzzle ships with the following query string aggregators by default:

 1. ``Guzzle\Http\QueryAggregator\PhpAggregator``: Aggregates using PHP style brackets (e.g. ``foo[0]=baz&foo[1]=bar``)